robotgoat/betaflightdocs/docs/devdocs/intro.md

 This document is primarily for developers.

 Contribution of bugfixes and new features is encouraged.
 Please be aware that we have a thorough review process for pull requests, and be prepared to explain what you want to achieve with your pull request.
-Before starting to write code, please read this document and the [coding style definition](development/CodingStyle).
+Before starting to write code, please read this document and the (link here) coding style definition.

 GitHub actions are used to run automatic builds